victorarabi/weatherapp/weatherapp/README.md

    ```sh
    npm install
    ```
-3. Change .env-model to .env and copy the settings defined on server installation, step 4.
+3. copy the provided .env file into the root folder of the project
 4. Start the client

    ```sh